UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

   `datastore`.
 Supported values are `datastore` (Google Datastore) and `file` (local file system).
 - `TENDERLY_USER`, `TENDERLY_PROJECT` and `TENDERLY_ACCESS_KEY` are used to simulate proposed transaction execution on
   Tenderly.
 If any of these are missing, the bot will skip the simulation.
+- `REPROPOSE_DISPUTED` is a boolean indicating whether to re-propose disputed proposals.
+Defaults to `false`.